PaddlePaddle/models/PaddleAudio/examples/audioset_training/README.md

 ## Inference

-You can do inference give an input audio file by
+You can do inference by passing an input audio file to [inference.py](./inference.py）

 ```
 python inference.py --wav_file <path-to-your-wav-file> --top_k 5